 Under Massachusetts and federal law, victims of age discrimination can recover, among other forms of relief, compensatory damages, attorneys’ fees, and costs.
 In addition, under the ADEA, courts are required to assess liquidated damages in the same amount as compensatory damages if the employer’s violation of the statute was “willful.”
 Similarly, the Massachusetts Fair Employment Practices Act also contemplates liquidated damages of “up to three, but not less than two times” the amount of compensatory damages where “the act or practice complained of was committed with knowledge, or reason to know, that such act or practice violated” the Act.

-As lawyers dedicated to employment law and located in the heart of Boston in Faneuil Hall, we look forward to meeting with you and addressing your age discrimination concerns.Age Discrimination: Learn More
+As lawyers dedicated to employment law and located in the heart of Boston, we look forward to meeting with you and addressing your age discrimination concerns.Age Discrimination: Learn More